shiren/upbo/README.md

 > :curly_loop: Emacs Javascript Test Runner integration that support mode line report!

 Upbo is the Korean pronunciation of karma.
-Currently It only support Karma test runner but will support Jest soon.

 * [Features](#features)
 * [Installation](#installation)